xiaohw7/cgmoi/README.md

 # CGMOI User Guide

+- Upload cgmoi.ino onto arduino and open Serial monitor.
 Code uses FreeRTOS.
 There will be 3 tasks, namely Gyro, Motor and Cg.
 Code will suspend Gyro and Motor task in void setup().
 Cg will run at highest priority.
-After uploading code, Arduino will already run task Cg and read values from load cells.
-While running task Cg, user can control linear actuators and read values from load cells.
+After uploading code, Arduino will already be running task Cg and read values from load cells.
+While running task Cg, user can control linear actuators and read mass and Centre of Gravity (CG) values from load cells.
 User can send command to suspend Cg task and resume Gyro and Motor task in order to start obtaining angular acceleration values.
 While running Gyro and Motor task, user can also send command to suspend Gyro and Motor task and resume Cg task to return to reading values from linear actuators.

+- CG coordinates can be read straight off the output on the Serial monitor.
+Refer to "Calculations" section below for x and y axis.

+- Code only outputs angular acceleration values from Motor and Gyro tasks.
+Refer to "Calculations" section below for equations to obtain MOI.

 ## Commands to send